susam/ice/README.rst

 3. Either a valid Python identifier or the exclamation mark, ``!``, must be specified as *name*.
-4. If *name* is missing, the part of the request path matched by the wildcard is passed as a positional argument to the route's callable.
+4. If *name* is missing, the part of the request path matched by the wildcard is passed as a positional argument to the route's handler.
-5. If *name* is present and it is a valid Python identifier, the part of the request path matched by the wildcard is passed as a keyword argument to the route's callable.
+5. If *name* is present and it is a valid Python identifier, the part of the request path matched by the wildcard is passed as a keyword argument to the route's handler.
-6. If *name* is present and it is ``!``, the part of the request path matched by the wildcard is not passed to the route's callable.
+6. If *name* is present and it is ``!``, the part of the request path matched by the wildcard is not passed to the route's handler.
 7. If *name* is present but it is neither ``!`` nor a valid Python identifier, ice.RouteError is raised.
 8. If *type* is present, it must be preceded by ``:`` (colon).